BroadbandForum/obbaa/README.md

 -   Examples related to the usage of the [NETCONF stack](https://github.com/BroadbandForum/obbaa-netconf-stack) used in OB-BAA

 ## Restrictions:
-Same as release 2.0.0 but a workaround for restriction 1 that provided with the OLT Standard Device Adapter.
+Same as release 2.1.1.

 <a name="rel_2_0_0"></a>

 Release 2.0.0 Highlights:
 =========================

-This release enhances the existing OB-BAA software by added now functionality that:
+This release enhances the existing OB-BAA software by adding functionality that:

--   provides the capability for vendors of access nodes that use protocols other than NETCONF/YANG to be used in OB-BAA
+-   provides the capability for vendors of access nodes that use protocols other than NETCONF/YANG to be used in OB-BAA.

 -   provides the ability for service providers to define the YANG modules that comprise a type of Access Node (e.g., OLT, DPU).
 The